|

 in work, awards and special recognition.

-J. Church/Synagogue activities - positions held and
+J. Church/Synagogue activities - positions held and services

 given.